 The Barrowland Ballroom

-One of Glasgow’s most iconic venues, known for its flashy neon fronted entrance, impressive acoustics and sprung dance floor.
+One of the most iconic Glashow music venues, The Barrowland Ballroom is known for its flashy neon fronted entrance, impressive acoustics and sprung dance floor.
 The original Barrowland Ballroom was built as a dance hall in 1934 by local entrepreneur Maggie McIver, aka “The Barras Queen”.
 After being mostly destroyed by a fire in 1958 the ballroom was rebuilt and reopened its doors in 1960.
 It now functions as a major concert venue, having played host to rock and pop royalty like David Bowie, Björk, Bob Dylan and Britney Spears.
 It remains a firm favourite among touring musicians, with Northern Irish punk band Stiff Little Fingers having played a sold out show here every St Patricks day since ‘92!

 The Space is a socially conscious community arts venue located in Glasgow’s east end.
 It’s run by the charity People Without Labels which aims to tackle poverty and isolation within the local community.
 Inside you’ll find a pay as you feel cafe and community shop, studio spaces to rent (at very affordable rates) and a 150 capacity venue where an eclectic variety of events take place.
 Recent highlights include a headline show from local psych rock favourites The Cosmic Dead and DJ sets from Rebecca Vasmant of Worldwide FM.